All Episodes

 She's not the smartest woman in the world.

-She is hack.
+She is a hack.

-She is a political hack, who is viewed as entitled to the White House because of the career of her own she threw away to follow the horn dog in chief to Arkansas.
+She is a political hack who is viewed as entitled to the White House because of the career of her own that she threw away to follow the horn dog-in-chief to Arkansas and then was humiliated for 30 years in the process.

 Well, she could have really been something on her own.

-Question is if her name was Hillary Smith, would anybody be talking about her as a presidential candidate?
+Question is, if her name was Hillary Smith, would anybody be talking about her as a presidential candidate?

 If her name were Hillary Limbaugh, would anybody be talking about her?